 What is the easiest way to build a website?

 The easiest way to build your own website without any web design or coding knowledge is with a drag-and-drop builder, such as Squarespace and Weebly.
 Users will find that each of these platforms has very intuitive editing interfaces that make building a website a quick and painless process.
-Also, read our article on how to build a website with no coding experience.

 Bottom Line: How to Design a Website